Ethan826/cfi-website/content/posts/empathetic-imagination.md

 Imagine the instructor explains, "When we do S-Turns Across a Road, we maintain the same altitude throughout.
-This is different from Eights on Pylons, where we adjust our altitude to keep the pylon at a constant position relative to the airplane's wing—a concept known as pivotal altitude.
+This is different from Eights on Pylons, where we adjust our pivotal altitude.
 Since S-Turns are about maintaining a consistent semicircular ground track across a straight line like a road, we don’t have those altitude changes."

-This explanation could backfire if a student isn’t yet familiar with Eights on Pylons—typically a commercial pilot maneuver—this explanation could backfire.
+This explanation could backfire if a student isn’t yet familiar with Eights on Pylons—typically a commercial pilot maneuver.
 The student might worry that understanding S-Turns requires grasping the more complex concept of pivotal altitude, or they might confuse the purpose and technique of the two maneuvers.
 They could end up thinking, "Are S-Turns just a simpler form of Eights on Pylons?
 Do I need to learn about pivotal altitude now?"
 This underscores the importance of aligning instructional examples with the student’s current knowledge level and not prematurely introducing concepts that could lead to confusion.

 When people lack that kind of common ground, it can be hard to recognize that the best first step may be to use empathetic imagination.
 Here I don't mean